yaksh154/Society-Management-App/README.md

 - **Backend**:
   - Node.js and Express for server-side operations.
 - **Database**:
-  - SQLite for efficient and reliable data storage.
+  - MongoDB for efficient and reliable data storage.

 ---